Marley82/Hangman-React-Redux/README.md

 # Hangman-React-Redux
-A standard hangman game built in React using teh redux framework as a task on a bootcamp
+A standard hangman game built in React using the redux framework as a task on a bootcamp